MarsBased/marsbased-website-old/_posts/2015-12-07-How-to-Handle-Client-Work-Remotely-Our-Communication-Stack.markdown

 Some topics require a little bit more of human touch.
 To be more precise, certain matters require a face-to-face conversation.

 Some text messages just don’t add the criticality, urgency or calm that a face-to-face conversation has.
 As a remote working company, it might as well happen that we are on the other side of the world when talking to our clients.
-But luckily enough, we’ve got <a href="http://appear.in" title="Appear.in" target="_blank">Appear.in</a>.
+But luckily enough, we’ve got <a href="http://appear.in" title="Appear.in" target="_blank" rel="nofollow">Appear.in</a>.

 <img src="/images/blog/post27h.png" alt="Appear.in" title="Appear.in" class="img-center img-rounded img-responsive" />
 <p class="text-center img-footer"><small>We kindly borrowed this photo from <a href="https://twitter.com/appear_in/status/560023198226714624" title="Appear.in Twitter handle" target="_blank">@appearin's</a> Twitter!</small></p>